Edit information in custom form fields

 Prerequisites

 • Your Workfront administrator or a Plan user with administrative access to custom forms must create custom forms in your environment.
-For more information, see Design a form with the form designer.
+For more information, see Create a custom form.

 • You must have custom forms attached to an object.